yeeeip/Telegram-bot/README.md

 ![2022-07-23_14-50-29](https://user-images.githubusercontent.com/81825828/180602033-0a041d69-9f66-4f03-8b1f-86f2a190818a.png)

 # Validation
-There are some constraints for the data you input.
+There are some constraints for the data you enter.

 For example, the length of your first name must be between 2 and 100 symbols.
 Otherwise, you will see the error message:

 ![2022-07-23_14-59-56](https://user-images.githubusercontent.com/81825828/180602537-537ab119-a335-49e0-bf7e-bf015058feb4.png)

 In this case, re-enter your answer given the limitations.

 There are also some another constraints.